Sal Mineo by Michael Gregg Michaud

 Sal Mineo rose to stardom with his role in Rebel Without a Cause, a performance etched into millions of hearts as a prototype juvenile delinquent.

-Born in the Bronx, he was cast in hit Broadway plays at age eleven (1952 Tony award winners The Rose Tattoo and The King and I).
-Rebel was his second film role, with a seventeen-year-old Natalie Wood and heartthrob James Dean, who had just completed East of Eden.
+Cast on Broadway at age eleven (The Rose Tattoo and The King and I), Rebel was his second film role, with a seventeen-year-old Natalie Wood and heartthrob James Dean, who had just completed East of Eden.
 Sal was nominated for Best Supporting Actor.

-MineoMania struck with fan clubs and never-ending mail.
-Like many other young actors (Ricky Nelson, Fabian), he started a recording career, earning gold records.
+He filmed Giant and Somebody Up There Likes Me opposite Dean, who tragically died while filming.
+With fan clubs and never-ending mail, he started a recording career, earning gold records.
 He was the family business, yet lived on a $20-a-week allowance.
 Where was all the money going?
 Overspending, unwieldy debts, and IRS back taxes—the nest egg saved for when he turned 21 was spent before he got it.

-Exodus (with Paul Newman) won him a Golden Globe, and Tonka, The Longest Day, The Gene Krupa Story, The Greatest Story Ever Told, and Krakatoa - East of Java (which it is not) followed.
-Meeting actress Jill Haworth on Exodus led to a serious relationship, but she was surprised by what everyone else already knew when she found him in bed with singer Bobby Sherman.
-A well-known homosexual, Sal's taste in projects changed, starring in the sexually provocative film Who Killed Teddy Bear?
+Exodus won him a Golden Globe, and Tonka, The Longest Day, The Gene Krupa Story, The Greatest Story Ever Told, and Krakatoa - East of Java followed.
+Meeting actress Jill Haworth led to a serious relationship, but she was surprised by what everyone else already knew when she found him in bed with singer Bobby Sherman.
+Sal starred in the sexually provocative film Who Killed Teddy Bear?
 He directed and starred in the lurid jail rape play Fortune and Men's Eyes with Don Johnson and chose salacious roles with themes of child abuse, hustlers, and drag queens.
 A Toronto production of Sugar and Spice about a Manson-style murder had patrons fleeing the aisles.

 Sal Mineo will remain known to millions, frozen in time as a 16 year-old Rebel.